giorgeabdala/rust-polkadot-challenges/src/advanced/challenge_01.md

 **Difficulty Level:** Advanced
 **Estimated Time:** 2 hours

+### 🌉 **Bridging Medium to Advanced**

+**Congratulations on completing the Medium level!** You now have solid understanding of:
+- ✅ Advanced collections and generics
+- ✅ Async programming and error handling
+- ✅ SCALE codec and macros
+- ✅ Testing and documentation

+**Now we transition to Substrate-specific concepts.** This Advanced level focuses on:
+- 🎯 **Blockchain-specific patterns** (pallets, storage, consensus)
+- 🎯 **Runtime development** (how Substrate chains work)
+- 🎯 **Real-world blockchain problems** (governance, economics, security)

+**This first challenge serves as a bridge** - using the Rust skills you've learned to understand how Substrate organizes blockchain logic into "pallets."

 ### Objective Description

 You will implement a basic pallet simulator in pure Rust that demonstrates the fundamental concepts of a FRAME pallet without requiring external Substrate dependencies.
 This challenge serves as a review of essential concepts before advancing to more complex topics.